retgits/dockerfiles/readme.md

-## dockerfiles
+# Dockerfiles

-This is a repo to hold Dockerfiles for images I create.
+A collection of dockerfiles and deploymentscripts for Kubernetes that I use.